Identifying If Your Air Conditioner Uses R-22 Refrigerant

 - 1.7 For Homeowners In Connecticut, What Are The Available Options?

 Furthermore, older air conditioners that rely on R-22 refrigerant will be costly to have repaired if they have a refrigerant leak.
 Therefore, if your AC unit develops a coolant leak, you’ll be faced with the choice of either repairing or replacing your outdated cooling system.

 With the government phaseout finalized, R22 refrigerant has become incredibly expensive.
 A recharge can cost 50% or more of what it would cost to upgrade your cooling system to something newer and more energy-efficient.
 Clearly, if you want to save money, replacing your old air conditioner is recommended.

 The first thing you’ll need to do is find out if your air conditioning system uses R-22 refrigerant.
 For those with an air conditioner that was manufactured after 2010, there might be repair options that are more economically prudent.
 After this date, manufacturers started incorporating the alternative refrigerant R-410a or Puron into units.
 Air conditioning units manufactured before 2010 typically used the R22 refrigerant.
 To determine the best repair option for your circumstances, you’ll need to know the type of refrigerant used by your cooling system.

-However, it’s essential to keep in mind that even if you have an older air conditioner that seems to be working fine, you should begin to prepare for the changes that are coming anyhow.
-Once January 2020 rolls around, R22 refrigerant will no longer be produced, meaning that supplies will be limited.
+However, it’s essential to keep in mind that even if you have an older air conditioner that seems to be working fine, you should begin to prepare.
+After January 2020, R22 refrigerant was no longer legal for production or importation, meaning that supplies will be limited.
 Therefore, it’s a good idea to start planning for an AC replacement as soon as possible.

 In this article, we’ll discuss some standard methods you can use to determine the type of refrigerant used by your current AC system.
 Additionally, we’ll cover important information regarding the phaseout of R-22.